FiereEinar/mini-messaging-app/README.md

 also make sure that you fill up the .env variables

-if your're having trouble starting a local postgres server, refer to the postgres documentation
+if you're having trouble starting a local postgres server, refer to the postgres documentation

 from here you can start a local dev server in both frontend and backend